nocturn9x/heimdall/README.md

 - @viren, @zuppadcipolle, @toanth, @fuuryy: Debugging help
 - @DarkNeutrino: for lending cores to my OB instance
 - @ceorwmt: for helping with datagen
+- @cj5716: Provided lots of ideas to steal

 Y'all are awesome! <3